For Xue Jing, 1991-2025

 — To make forgiveness possible

-Yesterday we were four children from the last millennium
+Yesterday we were four children under the South Asian sky

-I wanted to be an artist, you said, and I a scientist
+I wanted to be an artist, you said, and I a physicist

 Tonight in the Bay Area I saw the Dipper again